Howard Community College: Campus

 The HCC main campus is located in Columbia, MD and is made up of 14 buildings, including a Welcome Center, located 35 minutes south of Baltimore and 50 minutes north of Washington, D.C.
 There are satellite campuses in Laurel at the Laurel College Center (LCC) and Training & Development Solutions Center.

 HCC's Nursing Building (now Howard Hall), one of the first structures on campus.

 In 2003, a new instructional building was completed, the Mary Ellen Duncan Hall for English, Languages & Business, which includes a landscaped area now known as The Quad.
 The Student Services Building, completed in spring 2007, is the most recent building added to The Quad.
 It was later renamed The Rouse Company Foundation Student Services Hall.
 In 2013, the Health Sciences Building (now Kathleen Herrington Hall) opened, and the HCC Men's Track and Field team won the 2013 NJCAA Outdoor Track and Field.

 The Peter and Elizabeth Horowitz Visual and Performing Arts Center opened in the fall of 2006.
 The center is home to three performance venues, two art galleries, two dance studios and multiple instructional facilities for HCC's Arts and Humanities Programs.
 Performance venues include the 250-seat Horowitz Center Studio Theatre, the 119-seat Monteabaro Recital Hall and the 424-seat Smith Theatre.
-The center caters to numerous community events in addition to home of the Howard County Community Dance Festival, HCC Music Guest Artist in Residence Series, HCC Jazz Festival and Rep Stage.
+The center caters to numerous community events, in addition to being the home of the Howard County Community Dance Festival, HCC Music Guest Artist in Residence Series, HCC Jazz Festival, and until 2023, Rep Stage.